Chicago/open311-api-docs/docs/index.md

 ### Production
 [Request production API key](http://311api.cityofchicago.org/open311/v2/apps/new) may be requested after successfully using a test API key.

+!!! tip
+    All requests for API keys must first be tested in the development environment.
+    Use the same application name as used with the test key to ensure quick turn-around for your request.
+When testing, ensure that your application can successfully write and retrieve service requests.

 Production API keys may only be requested after successfully testing with a test API key.
 The API Key application you submit will need to be reviewed and approved by City of Chicago Staff to ensure compliance with the [Terms of Service](tos/).

 ## Service Request Meta Data